varigence/docs/bimlflex/reference-documentation/AzureStageAccountKey.md

 # Stage Account Key

-A Storage access key to use when accessing the Blob storage.
+The storage Access Key to use when accessing the staging Blob storage.

 Use a separate development environment and manage production keys outside the BimlFlex metadata